LeivoSepp/Lesson2-HelloBlinkyRedGreen/README.md

 ```

 # Three different methods to make LEDs blink
-Now we are ready to start alternatingly blink red and green LEDs
+Now we are ready to have the red and Green LEDs blink alternatingly
-while(true) tells to code, that "run forewer everything which inside of me".
+while(true) tells the code to "run everything inside of me forever".

-# #1 Method to blink LEDs, using IF-ELSE statement
+# #1 Method to blink LEDs, using an IF-ELSE statement

-1. check green LED status, is it on or off?
+1. check the status of the green LED, is it off or on?
 2. if green LED is ON (GpioPinValue.High)
 	1. turn green LED OFF
 	2. turn red LED ON
 3. jump over else and wait 1 second (1000 ms)
-4. start again checking green LED statuses
+4. start again by checking the status of the green LED
-5. now green LED is OFF, so code will jump to ELSE
+5. this time, green LED is OFF, and thus code will jump to ELSE
 	1. turn green LED ON
 	2. turn red LED OFF
-6. The code will wait again 1 second and then jumps to start.
+6. The code will wait again for 1 second and then jumps to start.

 ```c#
             while (true)